elixirsd/1_beginner_training/agenda.md

 # High Level Plan

-~1st hr:
+_~1st hr:_
 Intros
 FP vs OOP
 Quick Syntax Overview
 Cards App Exercises

-~2nd hr:
-Exercism.io in pairs

-~3rd hr:
+_~2nd hr:_
 Look at some other apps
 Try to get running
 Will be good exposure to Phoenix and Live View
 Look under /apps directory

+Apps to Play with:
+Phoenix Live View Examples:

+- Phoenix-Sea-Battle
+  Battleship Clone
+- hippo_game_live
+  Timed game where eat fruit
+- pairs.one
+  Card Matching Game

+Elixir Programs

-- Image App
+- cards
+  Simple Card deck app
-- Sea Battle
+- identicon
+  Github Icon Image Generator

 Try to get running
 Ask questions

+_~3rd hr:_
+Exercism.io in pairs
+Go through these 2 exercises:

+- Hello World
+- Bob

 Will see how much time we have and can adjust.